Products, Wheel of the Year

 Ostara, Air and Smoke Cleansing

-This year, Ostara, the celebration of the Spring Equinox falls on Monday 20th March in the Northern Hemisphere.
+Ostara, the celebration of the Spring Equinox falls between 20-23rd of March each year in the Northern Hemisphere.
 Day and night length return to an equal balance once again.
 This can be a good time to reflect on the areas in our own lives where we would like to cultivate more balance.
-In today’s post I will share some simple Ostara practices that you may like to try this weekend and introduce you to one of the elements associated with this season; Air.
+In today’s post I will share some simple Ostara practices and introduce you to one of the elements associated with this season; Air.

 Continue reading “Ostara, Air and Smoke Cleansing”